CINPLA/KNPsim/README.md

 python setup.py install
 ```

+# Testing
+Run the command `pytest` from the top directory.
+Make sure you have `pytest`
+installed (`conda install pytest`).

+# Reproducing the results of the paper
+In order to reproduce the results of (TODO: future paper), run the script `run_all_examples_and_gather_data.sh`.
+Then go to `KNPsim/make_the_figures`,
+open the notebooks and run all the cells in each.
+Note that All the figures have been formatted in Inkscape for publication
+purposes.

 # How to set up an electrodiffusion problem in knpsim
 A script using knpsim will usually go through the following steps:
 1. Create an instance of `Geometry` (will involve making or loading a mesh).